MatheusRich/matheusrich.github.io/_posts/2021-07-22-kitchen-sink.md

 code for the 10th time...
 What?
 Don't look at me, it's how everyone does this!"_.

 Giant classes/functions/modules are like magnets: they attract all responsibilities to themselves and tend to get even bigger!
-There are so much code stuffed inside that everything seems to fit in there.
+There is so much code stuffed inside that everything seems to fit in there.
 That creates a sort of black hole that won't stop growing.

 I'm not saying you should abstract early.
 I'm all aboard with [ma'am Sandi Metz][sandi] on